 Tight inner thigh muscles can limit your hip range of motion, leaving you more susceptible to groin strain, knee injury and chronic back pain.
 Start including some of these stretches into your weekly routine to improve flexibility and alleviate tension in your adductors.

-Here is a variety of stretches you can do from the seated, kneeling, standing and lying position.
+Here are a variety of stretches you can do from the seated, kneeling, standing and lying position.
 All you need for this is a foam roller.

 Let’s get into it.

 1. SELF MYOFASCIAL RELEASE

 Foam rolling your inner thighs helps relieve tension along your adductors and around your knee and hip joint.

 Instructions for Adductors Foam Rolling:

 Foam roll the area between your knee and pelvis.
 Breathe calmly and focus longer on tender areas.
 You can adjust your weight to monitor the pressure.
 Stay for at least 1 minute each side.

 2. QUADRUPED KNEE CIRCLES

 This movement helps ease stiffness around your hip by bringing the joint through your full range of motion from a hands and knees fixed position.

 Instructions for Quadruped Knee Circles: